IndianGhost/coding-game/src/main/java/com/coding/games/encryptedmessage/README.md

 d -> H

-The answer should be: elooW rWdoH ( because using k, m = Hello World would be encrypted to elooW rWdoH ) Entrée
+The answer should be: elooW rWdoH ( because using k, m = Hello World would be encrypted to elooW rWdoH )
-Line 1: Plain text message, m
-Line 2: Encryption key, k
-Sortie
-Line 1: Encrypted message
-Contraintes
-m is no longer than 1000 characters k only contains uppercase and lowercase alphabetic characters k does not contain any duplicates (and is therefore no longer than 52 characters i.e. 26 uppercase + 26 lowercase characters) Exemple
-Entrée
-Hello World
-HeloWrd
-Sortie
-elooW rWdoH